-Born in New Mexico, Hodgins, 41, lived in Colorado, Washington State and then Portland Oregon before studying at Oberlin College outside Cleveland, Ohio.
-He said his strength as a winemaker is not getting caught up in the minutia.
+Born in New Mexico, Hodgins, 42, lived in Colorado, Washington State and then Portland, Ore., before studying at Oberlin College outside Cleveland, Ohio.
+He later studied at UC Davis, graduating in 2004 after writing his thesis on Willamette Valley pinot noir.

 Peg Melnik can be reached at 707-521-5310 or email@example.com.